Rimowa: Collaborations

 Rimowa has established several partnerships with well-known German brands, such as Lufthansa since 1998 for the brand's centenary, or with Porsche since 1999.
-As part of the partnership with Porsche, Rimowa regularly produces special series of its suitcases with specific colours or designs.
+As part of the partnership with Porsche, Rimowa produces special series of its suitcases with specific colours or designs.
 Nevertheless, since 2017, Rimowa has made major changes in its strategy, moving from a product placement strategy to a strategy of close collaborations and long-term partnerships such as Fendi, Monocle, Moncler, Supreme, Off-White, Daniel Arsham, Anti Social Social Club, and the artist Alex Israel.

 Supreme

 In 2018, New York skateboarding brand Supreme and Rimowa teamed up to create custom versions of the Original suitcase emblazoned with the Supreme logo.
 Made exclusively for Supreme, the limited-edition suitcase were available in Red and Black.
 In 2019, a second product drop was released, this time featuring Supreme's spider web design anodized into the aluminium surface of the Rimowa Original cases.
 Available in Cabin Plus and Check-In L sizes, the collaboration included a co-branded black leather luggage tag, custom lining, and matching drawstring shoe bag featuring the Supreme logo.